 Students who have not reached the age of 18 on 1st of September of the year of entry are legally considered to be 'minors' (i.e. not yet adults) under English law.
 This means that the University has an enhanced duty of care to all students under the age of 18 and will carry out a full risk assessment for those to which this applies.
-Visit our website for policy. https://www.newman.ac.uk/knowledge-base/regulations-policies-relating-students/
+Visit our website for policy. www.newman.ac.uk/knowledge-base/regulations-policies-relating-students/ e.
+Care Leavers f.
+Confirmation

-19.5 Care Leavers